 You can focus on a compelling story within the topic if you decide to write on a popular topic.
 Let’s look at an example to illustrate this.
 Let’s say you are writing about playing football.
 Instead of focusing on the sport itself, you put the lens on the fact that you had a weird or funny nickname.
 The background context of that nickname story is the sport, while the story that engages the reader is how you received that nickname.

 As long as you come from a unique angle and keep the topic in the background, choosing a common theme will be no issue.
 You can now stand out with even the most common college essay topics.
-Our partners at Prompt have identified several traits and values that colleges and universities look for students to exemplify.
+Our partners at Prompt have identified several traits and values that colleges and universities look for students to exemplify to write a good college essay.
 Students then work on incorporating those traits and values within the college application personal statement and any supplemental essays.
 These traits and values include academic and personal drive, diversity of experience, leadership, compassion, and helping others.

 Many students choose to seek professional guidance through the essay process.
-While an essay coach won’t write the essay for you, they will help you home in on a topic and offer expert guidance and feedback as you craft your own personalized essay.
-Here at HelloCollege, our Essay Team works with our students through one-on-one brainstorms that focus on topic selection and plan for their first draft.
+While an essay coach won’t write the essay for you, they will help you pick a topic and offer expert guidance and feedback as you craft your own personalized essay.
+Here at HelloCollege, our Essay Team works with our students through one-on-one essay idea brainstorms that focus on topic selection and plan for their first draft.
 Students receive professional reviews to finesse and improve their essays.